rahiman96/rahiman96/README.md

 - 👋 Hi, I’m @rahiman96
 - 👀 I’m interested in ...
-          - coding, programming and likes to explore new things.
+          - coding, programming, and likes to explore new things.
 - 🌱 I’m currently learning ...
-          - R and data analyst tools
+          - Python for back-end development.
   - 📫 How to reach me ...
     - contact me through my e-mail (rahimanroslan6543@gmail.com)